What is a research statement?

 - Tie it all off with a final paragraph that leaves the reader with a good overall impression of your research.

 - There is a delicate balance between a realistic research statement where you promise to work on problems you really do think you can solve and over-reaching or dabbling in too many subject areas.
 You probably want to select an over-arching theme for your research statement and leave some miscellaneous ideas or projects out of it.
 Everyone knows that you will work on more than what you mention in this statement.

 - Pay attention to jargon.
 You want most readers to understand everything in your statement.
 Make sure that you describe your research in language that many people outside your specific subject area can understand.
-Ask people both in and outside your field to read it before you send your application.
-Remember that the goal is to get the search committee excited about you - they won't get excited about something they can't understand.
+Ask people both in and outside your field to read it before you submit your application.
+Remember that the goal is to get the search committee excited about you – they won’t get excited about something they can’t understand.